Well, whaddya know, another year has slipped by.

 I contacted a former client and quickly got myself back on a new retainer (at my preferred rates).
 The fear of losing income has proven to be unfounded, and I’ve enjoyed a confidence boost knowing that I can back myself as a copywriter and expect to be paid accordingly.

 This crummy old 2012 website is soon to disappear, and a lovely new replacement will arrive in its place.
 Soon.

 Working with more digital agencies

-I love working with agencies.
-I have had the pleasure of completing projects for several digital marketing agencies this year.
+I love working with agencies, and I have had the pleasure of completing projects for several Melbourne digital marketing agencies this year.